superflows-dev/react-commentview/README.md

 - **Reusable** - It can be integrated easily into your react application, in any place, where a comment input or comment display, is required.
 It allows multiple instances on a single page.
 - **Responsive** - UI is designed in bootstrap, is fully responsive and renders nicely on all screen sizes.
+- **Customizable** - The colors scheme of this component is customizable.
+It can be changed for it to blend in with any UI.
 - **Pure Front-end** - This is a pure front-end react component and backend coding is not required.
 For certain functionalities that need a backend, AWS configuration is required and is explained in the subsequent sections.

 [Back To Top ▲](#on-this-page)